Lifetime Health Cover: I've turned 31 this year, what does that mean for private health insurance?

-Although there are plenty of perks that come with turning 31, there are also some decisions you should make about private health insurance; because, if you don’t have private hospital cover and take out cover after July 1 following your 31st birthday, you may have to pay a Lifetime Health Cover loading on top of your premium.
+Although there are plenty of perks that come with turning 31, there are also some decisions you should make about private health insurance; because, if you don’t have private hospital cover and take out cover after 1 July following your 31st birthday, you may have to pay a Lifetime Health Cover (LHC) loading on top of your premium.

-Basically, for every year you put off getting private hospital insurance once you’ve turned 31, you’ll be charged a 2% loading on top of your premium when you take out a policy.
+For every year you put off getting private hospital insurance once you’ve turned 31, you’ll be charged a 2% loading on top of your premium when you take out a policy.

-The LHC is an initiative that was put in place by the Federal Government to encourage people to take out private hospital cover earlier in life.
+Lifetime Health Cover (LHC) is an initiative that was put in place by the Federal Government to encourage people to take out private hospital cover earlier in life.

 Basically, for every year you put off getting private hospital insurance once you’ve turned 31, you’ll be charged a 2% loading on top of your premium when you take out a policy.
-The Lifetime Health Cover loading is applied to your health cover when you join and you’ll need to pay this loading for 10 consecutive years before it ceases to apply.
+The LHC loading is applied to your health cover when you join and you’ll need to pay this loading for 10 consecutive years before it ceases to apply.
 The maximum loading is 70%, meaning you could end up paying thousands of dollars extra when you do decide to take out insurance.